Obama seeks to hitch U.S. economy to Asian growth

 Obama will also seek to reassert the U.S. role as a Pacific power, shifting more of its budget-stretched military resources to Asia as it pulls out of Afghanistan and Iraq and worries less about security in Europe.

-Obama wants to make clear at the summit that "the United States is all in as it relates to the Asia-Pacific region" despite U.S. budget constraints, senior White House aide Ben Rhodes told reporters.

-"We believe we can ... play our role in terms of having a robust force posture even in a time of fiscal austerity in cuts in a defense budget," said Rhodes, a White House deputy national security adviser.

-In Australia, Obama is set to announce an agreement for more than 2,000 U.S. Marines to train and do joint exercises from Darwin, a city with a large military presence on the country's northern coast, according to an Obama administration official familiar with the plans.
+In Australia, he is set to announce an agreement for more than 2,000 Marines to train and do joint exercises from Darwin, a city with a large military presence on the country's northern coast, according to an Obama administration official familiar with the plans.
+The official spoke on condition of anonymity.

 The cooperation deal is seen as a stepping stone to a more permanent presence for the United States in Australia, which could eventually see U.S. vessels stationed in Perth or nearby that could respond faster to regional threats or humanitarian emergencies than they could from Hawaii or California.